joe-eklund/foreign-subs/README.md

 Create a Python virtual environment with `python -m venv venv` and `source venv/bin/activate`.

-`cd` into the `backend` directory and run `pip install -r requirements.txt` to install dependendencies.
+`cd` into the `backend` directory and run `pip install -r requirements.txt` to install dependencies.

 From the project root, run `python -m backend`.
 Add `--help` for additional options.